williammilisic/cloudcloud.dev/index.md

 * Apple's latest reveals can be somewhat stressful for some: [Everything Apple tried to kill at WWDC 2023](https://gizmodo.com/everything-apple-killed-wwdc-2023-sticker-journal-optic-1850508633/).

 ## 4 June 2023
-* Quote-for-saving: "*Don't tell me what you value, show me your budget, and I'll tell you what you value.*" - Joe Biden
+* "*Don't tell me what you value, show me your budget, and I'll tell you what you value.*" - Joe Biden

 ## 2 June 2023
-* Quote-for-saving: "*Do we own the process or does the process own us?*" - Jeff Bezos in [2016 letter to the shareholders](https://www.vox.com/platform/amp/2017/4/12/15274220/jeff-bezos-amazon-shareholders-letter-day-2-disagree-and-commit)
+* "*Do we own the process or does the process own us?*" - Jeff Bezos in [2016 letter to the shareholders](https://www.vox.com/platform/amp/2017/4/12/15274220/jeff-bezos-amazon-shareholders-letter-day-2-disagree-and-commit)

 ## 1 June 2023
-* Quote-for-saving: "*If you argue for your limitations, you get to keep them.
+* "*If you argue for your limitations, you get to keep them.
 But if you argue for your possibilities, you get to create them!*" - Kelly Lee Phipps<br/><br/>
-* Quote-for-saving: "*It is difficult to get a man to understand something, when his salary depends on his not understanding it.*" - Upton Sinclair
+* "*It is difficult to get a man to understand something, when his salary depends on his not understanding it.*" - Upton Sinclair

 ## 31 May 2023
-* Quote-for-saving: "*Between a good story and a bunch of data, the story has always prevailed.*” - Ozan Varol <br/><br/>
+* "*Between a good story and a bunch of data, the story has always prevailed.*” - Ozan Varol <br/><br/>
-* Quote-for-saving: "*As soon as it works, no one calls it AI anymore.*” - John McCarthy, who coined the term AI in 1956
+* "*As soon as it works, no one calls it AI anymore.*” - John McCarthy, who coined the term AI in 1956

 ## 30 May 2023
 * Explaining why "Lift and Shift Landing Zone" is a good and truthful concept for many cloud migrations, although only to be seen a first step, not the end goal.
 See [here](https://www.linkedin.com/posts/williammilisic_build-your-cloud-foundation-activity-7069027700174200833-VjDP).<br/><br/>
-* Quote-for-saving: "*The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.*" - Bertrand Russell
+* "*The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.*" - Bertrand Russell

 ## 29 May 2023
 * I was asked a while back to share the full list of my reads/listens.
 I found the request flattering but didn't think too much about it until I heard the same thing from another person, and then another.
 One is a dot, two is a line, three is a trend.
 Said and done, I've now extracted the list of books I've listened to from Audible since I started my monthly subscription in 2018.
 Think a few books from competing services are missing and I'll look to add those too shortly.
 As well of course hard copies of books, which I'll also add.
 To top it off, at some point, I will add more data about the books, including linking to my reviews on LinkedIn.
 Without any further ado, here is the [list](booklist.md).